Understanding the Differences between Top-Level and Mixed-In Calendars in 25Live Publisher

 Preview for calendar list

-This presentation represents that the calendar contained in the mixed-in calendar are considered equals, or siblings, of each other.
-Each can and often will stand alone on a separate web page on your campus's website but they have all been brought together in a mixed-in calendar to produce a more comprehensive campus calendar.
+This presentation shows that the calendar contained in the mixed-in calendar are equals—or siblings—to each other.
+Each can stand alone on a separate web page on your campus's website but they have all been brought together in a mixed-in calendar to produce a more comprehensive campus calendar.

 Preview for calendar list with top-level and sub-calendars

-Notice that in the case of each of the sub-calendars, one for each team sport, they are indented underneath the SE Regional Athletics Calendar.
-Each of those sub-calendars could be published on a page devoted to each of those team sports separately.
-But, on this calendar, we are representing that each of the sub-calendar make up the athletics calendar.
+Notice that in the case of each of the team sport sub-calendars falls under the SE Regional Athletics Calendar.
+Those sub-calendars could be published on a page devoted to each of those team sports separately, but this calendar shows that each of these sub-calendars make up the overarching athletics calendar.

 Use a mixed-in calendar if: